manasbhalerao23/StoreIt_FE/README.md

-# Second_brain_FE
+# StoreIt

-This repository contains the frontend application for **Second Brain**, a productivity and knowledge management platform.
+This repository contains the frontend application for **StoreIt**, a productivity and knowledge management platform.
 The frontend is built to provide an intuitive and seamless user experience, integrating with the backend API to manage your notes, tasks, and knowledge efficiently.

 ## 🚀 Features